Back

 17 / 20

-17. Read the following text to answer the question.
+17. Listen to the following audio to answer the question.

 18 / 20